The teenagers from American Graffiti are back. Now, a little older but not much wiser, these youngsters struggle to find their purpose in life.

 Reaction & Thoughts:

-George Lucas’s American Graffiti (1973) turned the teen comedy into an art-form, and a reliable money-making machine.
+What ever happened to the characters in George Lucas’s American Graffiti?
+Nobody wanted to know, but here is the answer anyway.
 I’m sure no one was surprised when Lucas (Star Wars) decided to make a sequel to his early success.
 The Godfather Part II and Jaws 2 had made buckets of money so maybe Lucas told himself, “why not squeeze a few extra bucks out of my breakthrough movie?”
 I wish he had left it alone.

 Conclusions & Final Thoughts:

+American Graffiti had turned the teen comedy into an art-form and reliable money-making machine.
 More American Graffiti is an unnecessary sequel that left a bad taste in my mouth.
-Harrison Ford (Raiders of the Lots Ark) has an uncredited cameo as Falfa.
+Harrison Ford (Raiders of the Lost Ark) has an uncredited cameo as Falfa.
 Rosanna Arquette (Desperately Seeking Susan) and country music singer Naomi Judd appear in bit roles.
 Color, 110 minutes, Rated PG.